-- The Association must keep proper books of accounts to cover its income, expenditure transactions and its assets, liabilities and reserves in line with Part 7 of the Co-operative and Community Benefit Societies Act 2014.
-It must also set up and maintain a suitable system for controlling its books of accounts, its cash and its receipts and invoices. - The Board must send the Association's accounts and balance sheet to the Association's auditor.
+- 69 The Association must keep proper books of accounts to cover its income, expenditure transactions and its assets, liabilities and reserves in line with Part 7 of the Cooperative and Community Benefit Societies Act 2014.
+It must also set up and maintain a suitable system for controlling its books of accounts, its cash and its receipts and invoices. - 70 The Board must send the Association's accounts and balance sheet to the Association's auditor.
 The auditor must then report to the Association on the accounts it has examined.
-In doing this, the auditor must follow the conditions set out in Part 7 of the Co-operative and Community Benefit Societies Act 2014 and Part 6 of the Housing (Scotland) Act 2010. - 71 The Association must provide The Scottish Housing Regulator and the Financial Conduct Authority with a copy of its accounts and the auditor's report within six months of the end of the period to which they relate.
+In doing this, the auditor must follow the conditions set out in Part 7 of the Co-operative and Community Benefit Societies Act 2014 and Part 6 of the Housing (Scotland) Act 2010.

+71 The Association must provide The Scottish Housing Regulator and the Financial Conduct Authority with a copy of its accounts and the auditor's report within six months of the end of the period to which they relate or such other period as may be permitted by the applicable regulatory authority from time to time.